Nuclear decay parameter oscillations as possible signal of quantum-mechanical nonlinearity and emergent gravity: -decay oscillation model

 \section{$\alpha$-decay oscillation model}

-Gamow theory of nucleus $\alpha$-decay supposes that in initial nuclei state, free $\alpha$-particle already exists inside the nucleus, but its total energy $E$ is smaller than maximal height of potential barrier constituted by nuclear forces and Coulomb potential \cite {Gam}.
+Gamow theory of nucleus $\alpha$-decay supposes that in the initial nuclei state, free $\alpha$-particle already exists inside the nucleus, but its total energy $E$ is smaller than maximal height of potential barrier $V(r)$ constituted by nuclear forces and Coulomb potential \cite {Gam}.
 Hence $\alpha$-particle can leave nucleus volume only via quantum tunneling through this barrier.
-For real nucleus, barrier potential isn't rectangular, but has complicated form described by some function $V(r)$ defined experimentally, here $r$ is distance from nucleus centre \cite {Gam,New}.
-For linear Hamiltonian the corresponding transmission rate can be calculated with good accuracy in WKB approximation \cite {Lan}.
-Yet for nonlinear Hamiltonian of (\ref{AXA}) its applicability should be studied separately; its proof for nonlinear case described here only for real $\lambda$, for imaginary $\lambda$ it is analogous.
-In such approach, 3-dimensional $\alpha$-particle wave function can be reduced to $\psi=\frac{1}{r}\exp(i\sigma/\hbar)$; function $\sigma(r)$ can be decomposed in $\hbar$ order as $\sigma=\sigma_0+\frac{\hbar}{i}\sigma_1+...$, as the result, due to $\hbar$ smallness, single $\sigma_0$ term permits to calculate transmission rate with high accuracy.
+For real nucleus, The barrier potential isn't rectangular, but has complicated form described by some function $V(r)$ defined experimentally \cite {Gam,New}.
+In this case, to calculate transmission rate in our model, WKB approximation for Hamiltonian of eq. (\ref{AXA}) with nonlinear term of eq. (\ref{BXB}) was used \cite{Lan}; its applicability to our nonlinear Hamiltonian can be easily checked.
+The calculations described here only for real $\lambda$, for imaginary $\lambda$ they are similar, it supposed now that, in principle, it can depend on time, i.e. $\lambda=\lambda(t)$.
+In this ansatz, 3-dimensional $\alpha$-particle wave function reduced to $\psi=\frac{1}{r}\exp(i\sigma/\hbar)$; function $\sigma(r)$ can be decomposed in $\hbar$ order $\sigma=\sigma_0-i\hbar\sigma_1+...$ \cite {Lan}.
+Neglecting $\sigma_1,...$ and higher terms, the equation for main term $\sigma_0$

 Given $\alpha$-particle energy $E$, one can find the distances $R_0, R_1$ from nucleus centre at which $V(R_{0,1})=E$.
-Then, from simple algebra it follows that for our nonlinear Hamiltonian of (\ref{AXA}), equation for $\sigma_0$ is linear
+Then, neglecting the term proportional to $\hbar$ this equation becomes

-where $\Lambda=2\lambda$ for $R_0\leq r\leq R_1$, $\Lambda=0$ for $r<R_0$, $r>R_1$.
+where $\Lambda(r)=2\lambda$ for $R_0\leq r\leq R_1$, $\Lambda(r)=0$ for $r<R_0$, $r>R_1$.
 Its solution for $R_0\leq r\leq R_1$ can be written as

 where $C_r$ is normalization constant,